Scroll To Top

 In its coverage of Altman's remarks, the New York Post incorrectly denied that transgender people attempt and commit suicide at higher rates than their cisgender peers.
 The Post only cited one study, which itself concluded that "the proportion of suicides was higher" among trans people.

 In reality, Altman's assertions are correct — countless studies demonstrate that trans people face a significantly higher risk of suicide.
-Even the National Institute of Health recognizes this, citing "discrimination, bullying, and violence" as contributing to the disparity.
+Even the National Institutes of Health recognizes this, citing "discrimination, bullying, and violence" as contributing to the disparity.

-Altman continued to emphasize that transgender athletes are not a concern to women in sports, who are continuing to fight for equal pay at higher levels, and equal resources at lower levels.
+Altman continued to emphasize that transgender athletes are not a concern to women in sports, who are continuing to fight for equal pay at higher levels and equal resources at lower levels.

 "As someone who’s been working to advocate for women’s rights and women's sports, I promise you that in the locker rooms of women's sports teams, we’re not super worried about this," she said.
 "We've been worried about getting equal access to gym time, good referees, good trainers so you don’t get injured, fair shake at scholarships, equal pay at the higher levels."